itsRevela/Simple-GPT-3.5-Turbo-Desktop-Interface/README.md

 ## Usage

-Clone the repository or download the project files.
+- Clone the repository or download the project files.
-Replace the openai.api_key variable in the script with your own API key.
+- Replace the openai.api_key variable in the script with your own API key.
-Run the script using Python.
+- Run the script using Python.
-Application Features

 ## Requirements